Many companies think of energy as a 'fixed overhead'. Saving energy is one of the easiest ways to reduce costs and improve your reputation.

 - and District Heat :

 Initial work on a system for Halifax has returned encouraging signs that this low carbon system could be deployed alongside other projects to support our historic buildings and help our local economy.

 Flexible energy solutions for Calderdale based businesses

-The Council recently joined up with Orchard Energy to set up an energy collective called 6C.
+The Council is partnered with Kinect Energy formally Orchard Energy which set up an energy collective called 6C.